bitgardengames/noodl/Docs/gameplay_enhancements.md

 This document captures potential levers for increasing tension, moment-to-moment fun, and long-term engagement without discarding the current floor-by-floor hazard ramp.

 ## Layered Encounter Modifiers
-- **Rotating mutators:** Inject temporary rules like double-speed conveyors or mirrored controls for a single floor to create surprise spikes layered atop the baseline hazard plan.
+- **Rotating mutators:** Inject temporary rules like double-speed saws or mirrored controls for a single floor to create surprise spikes layered atop the baseline hazard plan.
 - **Branching encounters:** Offer optional doors or portal nodes that swap in variant hazard packs, letting players trade safety for rewards and refreshing decision points each session.

 ## Fruit and Combo System Extensions